 In early 2010, a small exhibit by Peter Zöhren was shown in Lobberich and

-The website of the Gedenkstätte Waldniel-Hostert also informs about one
+The website of the Gedenkstätte Waldniel-Hostert also informs about one of

-another victim has been put in the ground in 2012 in Krefeld (see here).
+has been put in the ground in 2012 in Krefeld (see here).

-The facility itself is in private hands (it is for sale) and in
+The facility itself is in private hands (it is for sale) and in a

-shoots and action tv due to its architecture.
+action tv due to its architecture.

 New research on the perpetrators at Waldniel and their victims by Andreas